kwstat/agridat/notes_agridat.md

 ## To do

+* change theobald.covariate from JAGS to brms?
+* brms examples for crowder.seeds
 * Figure out best way to use jags
 * JAGS code for edwards.oats
 * JAGS code for lee.potatoblight